kenstler/aws-ml-iot-lab/README.md

 ## [Challenge 1](https://github.com/kenstler/aws-ml-iot-lab/tree/master/Challenge_1)

-In this challenge, you will deploy a pre-trained face-detection model to a SageMaker endpoint.
-Your endpoint will process raw images, detect faces if present, push face crops to an S3 bucket, and return raw detection coordinates to requester.
+The first stop in the pipeline of your Crowd Emotion Tracking App is a face-detection model.
+We'll be using Rekognition to detect face emotions.
+Rather than sending a stream of raw images to Rekognition, we're going to pre-process images with the face-detection model to:

+Only send images to Rekognition when a face is detected Only send the actual face crop itself
+This limits both the number of API calls we make, as well as the size of content we send.

+In this challenge, you will use SageMaker in your efforts to deploy a face-detection model.
+You will first launch a SageMaker notebook instance; from your notebook, you will be able to explore the data your model will train on, see how the model is trained, and deploy a pre-trained model to an inference endpoint.
+You will also create an S3 bucket for the endpoint to store detected faces, which you will need as part of your app's pipeline.

 ## [Challenge 2](https://github.com/kenstler/aws-ml-iot-lab/tree/master/Challenge_1)